 The two midterms and the final will be administered online, via either Canvas or Crowdmark, while the three assignments will be submitted through Canvas.
-The latter will be due at 6pm on the respective Fridays.

 The midterms will be administered 'live'.
-That is, the questions will be posted at 9.10am on the respective Fridays and you will have until 10am to submit your answers on Canvas/Crowdmark.
-The final will be similarly administered, with the questions posted at 3pm on December 7th; the final will be longer than the midterms, but less than two hours.
+That is, the questions will be posted at 9am on the respective Mondays and you will have until 9.50am to submit your answers on Canvas/Crowdmark.
+The final will be similarly administered, with the questions posted at 9am noon on June 6th; the final will be longer than the midterms, but less than two hours.
 See the end of this syllabus for my policies on missed exams.

 As we proceed through the quarter I will keep you informed of your relative standing in the class by occasionally publishing score-grade correspondences.
 These will indicate the letter grade to which your current weighted average provisionally corresponds.
-[So, don't panic if you are averaging (say) 70%, as this might correspond to a decent letter grade; just look at the published correspondence.]
+It is very likely that the score-grade correspondence will differ from the one that some of you will have seen in US high schools.